scalp999/Bash_Scripting-projects/README.md

 The goal of this exercise is to create a shell script that adds users to the same Linux system as the script is executed on.
 Scenario:
-The help desk team has been using the "add-local-user.sh " script you created.
+The help desk team has been using the ".sh " script you created.
 They're really happy that they don't have to wait on you to create new accounts. :-) However, they would like for you to make a couple of changes to the script when you get a chance.
 They're tired of coming up with a unique password for each user they create.
 As a matter of fact,